 - Washing: Rinse thoroughly under cold water to remove any dirt.

-- Eating: Goosegrass can be used in soups or as a green vegetable.
-It can also be juiced or used in herbal teas.
+- Eating: Use goosegrass in soups or as a green vegetable.
+Juice it or use it in herbal teas.

 - Preserving: Best used fresh, but can be dried for tea.